-To load a RODDIAG or XDIAG file into RODSTAR, select “Open File” from the menu bar, or click on the Open File icon on the toolbar to see the Window shown in Figure 1.
+To load a RODDIAG or XDIAG file into RODSTAR, select open file to see the Window shown in Figure 1.
 Then, click on the drop down arrow under "List files of type:" and select RODDIAG or XDIAG file type.
 This activates a file "filter" that displays only the files of the type you selected.
 Then, to select the file you want, simply double click on its name.

-Having XDIAG makes this process much easier.
-When you load an XDIAG file into RODSTAR, it has a "custom" value for rod-tubing friction that should get you a lot closer to the measured card.
-However, you can get even closer by making a few additional runs yourself.
+If you are an XDIAG user, this is a little easier because XDIAG does this type of matching analysis for you and when you load an XDIAG file into RODSTAR, it has a "custom" value for rod-tubing friction that should get you a lot closer to the measured card.
+However, you can get even closer by making a few additional runs yourself as described above.

 This capability also allows you to detect an out of calibration load cell that is reading too high or too low (this is a common problem especially if you are using pump off controllers).

-If the overall history match for the shape is good but one card is shifted up or down from the other one, this indicates a load calibration error.
-Actually, this does not happen in most cases if you have XDIAG since XDIAG corrects this problem for you.
+If the overall match history match for the shape is good but one card is shifted up or down from the other one, this indicates a load calibration error.
+Actually, this does not happen if you have XDIAG since XDIAG corrects this problem for you.

-However, RODDIAG does not do this since it is not an expert program.
-So, if you load a RODDIAG file, you may see a comparison such as the one shown in Figure 2.
+However, RODDIAG does not and in that case you may see a comparison such as the one shown in Figure 2.
 This indicates that the load cell is reading too low.

 Another clue that the load cell is out of calibration is whether the downhole pump dynamometer card shows too much negative or not enough negative loads.
 Normally, the downhole pump card should have a zero load that is about 1/3 from the bottom of the card for steel rods and up to the middle of the downhole pump card for fiberglass rods.